-There is a grave responsibility that the conductor, the facilitator, carries in every movement s/he makes: a responsibility towards history, culture, society, the musicians and the audience.
+There is a grave responsibility that the conductor, the facilitator, carries in every movement s/he makes: a responsibility toward history, culture, society, the musicians and the audience.
 This serious business alternates with the innocence and playfulness of music in a constant battle.

 —Elisa Talvitie, conductor